unitedwardrobe/graphql-gateway-workshop/README.md

 The payload also always returns the updated object.
 That way the client can update the cache for that specific item.

 Implement the mutations for favoriting and unfavoriting products.
+Also add a resolver for the favorite count to products.

 The favorites in this example API are stored in-memory in the service.
 Restarting the service will clear the favorites of all products.
 In addition to that: normally a favorite is bound to a logged in user.
 For the sake of the excersize we don't have authorisation so (un)favoriting just increases/decreases the favorites counter every time it's called.